forwinder15/wlamm/content/posts/2020-04-11--the-causes-of-white-smoke-from-a-diesel-and-what-to-look-for/index.md

 ---
-title: White Smoke From A Diesel
+title: The Causes Of White Smoke From A Diesel And What to look For
-category: "Diagnosing"
+category: "Diagnosing Problems"
 cover: 2.jpg
 author: Johnathan Coker
 ---